-The EXIT key stores all of the settings and returns to the System Setup screen.
+The EXIT returns to the System Setup screen.

-Please note: The list of supported serially controlled peripherals is growing all of the time, so if the equipment that you wish to control is not in your CA2000 list, please contact Panalogic Corporation Pty Ltd to see if the latest version of software supports that piece of equipment.
-A simple firmware upgrade may be all that you require.
+Please note: The list of supported serially controlled peripheral is growing all of the time, if the equipment that you wish to control is not in your CA2000 list please contact Panalogic Corporation Pty Ltd to see if the latest version of software supports that piece of equipment.
+A simple firmware upgrade might be all that you require, please contact your Panalogic equipment dealer for details.